 - concession area

-- community center (open year round) green space and beautifully landscaped areas
+- community center (open year round for rental use)green space and beautifully landscaped areas

 Community Input and Participation